 2. Program Builders

-To assist with program tasks such as; research, writing letters to media outlets and building relationships through outreach.
-Program Builders comfortable with verbal communications, strong relationship building skills and has a strong commitment to community and community building Program Builders are tasked and supervised by Program staff across projects and managed by Volunteer Coordinator.
+Program Builders assist with program related-tasks such as; research and building relationships through outreach.
+Program Builders are tasked and supervised by Program staff across projects and managed by Volunteer Coordinator.
+The ideal candidate is comfortable with verbal communications, strong relationship building skills and has a strong commitment to community and community building.

 3. NP-Community Safety Team Members (NP-CS)

 B. Remote Coordination Team: Remote Coordination team informs the NP-CS Protest Team whether to stay on-the-ground or leave.
 This team’s primary duty is aiding on-the-ground protective actions through digital communications.
-Monitors will manage reporting systems during NP-CS Teams activities in the Coordination Center.
-The Remote Coordination team’s focuses are rumor control, ceasefire monitoring, and implementing the teams’ Early Warning Early Response.
+They inform the Protest Team whether to stay or leave from an action.
+Monitors will manage reporting systems and focus on rumor control, incident monitoring, and implementing the team’s Early Warning Early Response mechanism.